≡ Menu

 Belgian Malinois dog

-Belgian Maliniois dog so great is that they are a very smart dog, and one that is very cool and collected even under pressure.
-He’s also a very fast and agile dog, which is why these dogs have often been used by police and rescue operations world wide.
+What makes the Belgian Malinois dog so great is that they are a brilliant dog that is very cool and collected even under pressure.
+He’s also a speedy and agile dog, so these dogs have often been used by police and rescue operations worldwide.

 But this does not…